Here’s a wakeup call…

 Home Trust Preferred Visa

-This little hidden gem is currently the only card available in Canada that gives you a foreign currency conversion fee of 0%.
+This little hidden gem is currently one of the only cards available in Canada that gives you a foreign currency conversion fee of 0% ‒ at $0 annual fee.

 And while the thought of a card with no foreign transaction fee alone is music to our ears, the Home Trust Preferred Visa doesn’t stop there.